Table of Contents Show

 It’s almost always cheaper to purchase a studio compared to a one-bedroom.
 But with all that extra space comes a higher price tag.
 In NYC, the price difference between a studio and a one-bedroom can be pretty substantial, even when there isn’t much difference in square footage.
 This can also translate into higher utility bills.
 However, the reduced size of the home needs to be considered.
 Is it worth it if you have to upsize to a larger home in less than five years?

 3. Lifestyle3.
 Lifestyle

 Your home will reflect your lifestyle, so it must mirror that correctly.
 Solo buyers who spend most of their time at work or out in the city will find a studio more than adequate for their needs.
 However, this can become a problem when having guests over.
 Your bed will likely serve as part of the seating area, and your personal effects surround them.
 For both you and your guests, this can feel pretty invasive.
-It is not impossible to deal with, but it can be a challenge and severely limits how many people you can have over.
+It is not impossible to deal with, but it can be challenging and severely limit how many people you can have.

 One-bedroom apartments are far more conducive to having a full social life.
 It also means more space for decorating, collecting gadgets, and adding more furnishings to your home.
 Not by a lot, but certainly more than a studio.

 For many buyers, the location may be the deciding factor.
 Brooklyn and Queens might only be a train ride away, but that can feel like a long distance when you consider the opportunities and unique flavor that only Manhattan living can bring.
 There’s nothing like living in the heart of Manhattan; if you want that, then a studio might be your only option.